getnikola/releng/src/checklist.md

-# Nikola Release Checklist (v11/2016-02-12)
+# Nikola Release Checklist (v12/2016-04-29)

 ## Requirements

 In order to create a release, you need a bit of free time and a GPG setup.
-You could technically do without them (`git tag -am` + `twine upload` without `-s`), but it’s nicer if we have some confirmation it’s really you.

 ## Housekeeping